MrCabss69/TikTokenCost/README.md

 # TikTokenCost
 TikCost module is designed to provide users with estimated costs for inference and training using OpenAI's public models.
-Leveraging a combination of tiktoken and a comprehensive dictionary that reflects the latest OpenAI API pricing, this module offers a simple solution for managing and forecasting your OpenAI-related expenses.
+Leveraging a combination of tiktoken[TikToken](https://github.com/openai/tiktoken) and a comprehensive dictionary that reflects the latest OpenAI API pricing, this module offers a simple solution for managing and forecasting your OpenAI-related expenses.

 ## Features